adrianacalderon/gis_portfolio/README.md

 **Ministry of Environment Panama (_March 2020 - Oct 2021)**
 - Conducted modeling and spatial analysis of sea-level rise and climate change impacts, analyzed satellite imagery for forest emission assessments, and developed geodatabases to monitor climate data and vulnerability
 # Map Portfolio
-Below is a compilation of selected GIS mapping projects over the past 5 years.
+Below is a compilation of selected GIS mapping projects.

+## Banana Plantations in Changuinola, Panama